[EM] Sortition and the Delegable Proxy system

 > max-seats limit).

-> seats; probably on the order of 400-500 for a practical legislature.
+> probably on the order of 400-500 for a practical legislature.
+Voters

-> Voters could hopefully find a fairly close match among the
+> find a fairly close match among the several-hundred front-runners --

-> in a single-winner or even a typical STV election, especially since
+> would be possible in a single-winner or even a typical STV election,

-> they wouldn't have to spend time figuring out a rank-ordering of
+> wouldn't have to spend time figuring out a rank-ordering of

 > less-preferred candidates.